jiffyspace/ha_eos_addon/eos/DOCS.md

 The sent payload does need to be adapted to your setup.

-1. "gesamtlast": I'm using a template entity to calculate the power usage of all uncontrolled devices in W. Then an integration helper on top of it to calculate Wh and a utility meter which resets every hour.
-This is used in a sql sensor to get the corresponding power usage per hour of the last two days (48 values) and saves it in the attribute "state_list" of the "sensor.energie_ungesteuert_historie" entity.
+1. "gesamtlast": I'm using a template entity to calculate the power usage of all "uncontrolled" devices (so without wallbox, heating rod, washing machine, dryer, dishwasher) in W. Then an integration helper on top of it to calculate the Wh and a utility meter which resets every hour.
+This is used in a sql sensor to get the corresponding power usage per hour of the same two weekdays from last week (48 values) and saves it in the attribute "state_list" of the "sensor.energie_ungesteuert_historie" entity.
 I'm not sure if that is the easiest approach, but it works for me.
 2. "pv_prognose_wh": I'm using the [Open-Meteo Solar Forecast](https://github.com/rany2/ha-open-meteo-solar-forecast) HACS integration, which provides the estimated PV power per hour for today (sensor.energy_production_today_2) and tomorrow (sensor.energy_production_tomorrow_2).
 3. "strompreis_euro_pro_wh": I'm using the tibber api with the sensor definition from here: <https://community.home-assistant.io/t/tibber-schedul-prices-upcoming-24-hours-prices/391565/237>.
 If the values for tomorrow aren't yet available, I'm just using the values for today again.
 4. The SOC entity from my PV battery is named "sensor.scb_battery_soc".